 Who doesn’t love going to the beach?
-These areas of natural beauty, where land meets sea, provide hours of fun for adults, kids, and dogs alike.
-It’s painful to see, however, the amount of trash left behind after a busy Saturday at the beach, knowing that the ocean will end up being the final resting place for all types of waste.
-In fact, 6.5 million tons of litter end up in the ocean each year—half of which are plastic products that will take hundreds of years to break down.
+Celebrate World Ocean Day, June 8th, with a beach clean-up.
+Removing trash and keeping our beaches clean means, means that this waste won’t end up in our oceans.
+In fact, 6.5 million tons of litter end up in the ocean each year.
+Half of which are plastic products that will take hundreds of years to break down.
 That’s why it’s important for us to know how to clean up beaches!
 Let’s do this year’s coastal cleanup together.

 Keep reading for our top beach cleaning tips